Dragon Zakura: Reception

 The manga has sold over 6 million copies, and won the 2005 Kodansha Manga Award for general manga.
 It also won an Excellence Prize at the 2005 Japan Media Arts Festival, with the jury saying, "The theme is not new, the composition is somewhat orthodox and it is true that there was criticism of the drawing skill.
 However, the story is told with such great conviction and pathos that these weaknesses are easily overlooked.
 It is a very entertaining manga, which is probably the most important thing."

 Adaptations

 The manga has been adapted into a Japanese television drama series of the same name and also into a 2010 South Korean television drama series titled Master of Study.
-It will also be adapted into a Chinese internet television drama series.
+It is also set to be adapted into a Chinese internet television drama series.

-On 10 March 2020, it was announced that a live action series is planned based on the series' sequel and will air on TBS.
+On March 10, 2020, it was announced that a live action series is planned based on the series' sequel and will air on TBS.
 Actor Hiroshi Abe is reprising his role as Kenji Sakuragi from the previous live-action adaptations.
 The story is to be set 10 years after the previous series.
-It was originally slated for summer 2020, but has been delayed due to the COVID-19 pandemic.
+It was originally slated for Q3 2020, but has been delayed due to the COVID-19 pandemic.